naturalis/angiosperm-traits/README.md

 1. Recode dependent characters to binary states - mostly just for technical reason, but also to shape the exact test that we're trying to do
-2. Correct for collinearity in the predictor characters - probably using variable inflation factor or correlation matrix
+2. Correct for collinearity in the predictor characters - probably using variance inflation factor or correlation matrix
-3. Model selection, i.e. which predictors go in the formula for the selected dependent - probably using phylostep
+3. Model selection, i.e. which predictors go in the formula for the selected dependent variable - probably using phylostep